core-wg/uri-path-abbrev/draft-amsuess-core-shopinc.md

   This allows future documents to reuse the option for any CBOR expressions, e.g. the path component of a CRI {{?I-D.ietf-core-href}}.
-  Note that those CBOR strucutres can only use the major types 4 to 7 for the top-level item, but that includes all containers (arrays, maps and tags).
+  Note that those CBOR structures can only use the major types 4 to 7 for the top-level item, but that includes all containers (arrays, maps and tags).

   Senders and recipients of this option do not need to concern themselves with that extension mechanism unless they implement it:
   As the first value is an opaque value compared to known registry entries, any CBOR item contained in it will simply not match any known value.
-  Should the working group decide not to use that exension point, the registry's policy can be relaxed to also allow values with that leading bit set.
+  Should the working group decide not to use that extension point, the registry's policy can be relaxed to also allow values with that leading bit set.

 * A future document may update this document